npfs/npfs.github.io/admin.md

 The fields and format of the data to be included in the file together with an example are shown on the Bulk User upload page in the admin portal.

-Instruction and required fields for a bulk upload CSV are stated on the page
+Instruction and required fields for a bulk upload CSV are stated on the page.

 Accounts that you create using this function will be added immediately for you to manage.

-Select **Template** to download the template to ensure correct format is used (see below)
+Select **Template** to download the template to ensure correct format is used.

 SCAS to insert guidance on distribution of account details to subordinates